Coronavirus latest: Germany to extend tourist travel warning to mid-June | DW | 29.04.2020

-- The US has over 1 million coronavirus cases and its more than 58,000 fatalities exceeds the death toll from the Vietnam War
+- The US has over 1 million coronavirus cases and its more than 58,000 fatalities exceed the death toll from the Vietnam War

-- Brazil has now registered more than 5,000 deaths due to COVID-19

 - France said it would only relax lockdown measures if infection rates stay below 3,000 per day